COVID-19 SAFETY MEASURES

 Participants will be required to show proof of a negative lateral flow test to gain access to the event and will need to take a further lateral flow test 72 hours after the event.
 All staff will be tested and cleared regularly.

 Staff and volunteers will be wearing face coverings, and protective barriers will be installed at interaction points.
-We highly

 We’ve gone cashless, and are working to reduce contact points and known areas that cause lines across the event.
 We’ll be rolling out an enhanced cleaning programme, including self-service wipes in locations like portable toilets and seating areas.
 Hand sanitiser will be available throughout Mudder Village and at multiple obstacles on course.